Bayudph/bayudph/_posts/2023-01-24-portofolio5.md

 ---
 layout: post
-title: Quality Control Circle (QCC) Paper
+title: Optimization System Of Maintenance Training
-date: 2021-08-02
+date: 2023-01-31
 ---

-The purpose of this Quality Control Circle is to explore ways to reduce the lead time in creating strategic reports for projects.
-The current lead time for these reports is a major concern for many organizations, as it can negatively impact project efficiency and effectiveness.
-Through a comprehensive analysis of best practices, the QCC team has identified several key areas for improvement, including streamlining report-making processes, improving communication and collaboration between teams, and utilizing technology to automate time-consuming tasks.
-The results of this study will provide valuable insights for organizations looking to reduce lead time in making project strategic reports and achieve greater success in their projects.
+The aim of this project is to introduce an optimization system for maintenance training using the principles of Lean Six Sigma methodology.
+The system focuses on streamlining the training process to improve efficiency, reduce waste and increase the overall effectiveness of maintenance training programs.
+Through the implementation of Lean Six Sigma tools and techniques, this optimization system aims to provide a data-driven approach to maintenance training, resulting in improved quality and increased customer satisfaction

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vT9Rdmah1xxmEQqPYEg0vsDRbq8z0quQye4aT8JlFVvhXZAj9lfDvT6pG9DQDCFrO7bug-aO03q1mLr/embed?start=true&loop=true&delayms=3000" frameborder="0" width="793" height="1152" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vR0sqQQFZdWjthCanjVX3VIJIoTeWF_GC-TQDisa0vSaSk37W7s5DrC_M2EVUxHPkaJGMIxEAYclwMZ/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>